FAQ

 Q. Does the appendix count towards the page count?

 A. Appendices are permitted exclusively in the final camera-ready version and are not allowed at the initial submission stage.
 Appendices will be considered as additional pages beyond the main paper length.
-The overall page limit is 10.
+Appendices can take up to ten (10) pages.

 Limitations Section